Here's How To Read Your Eye Prescription and Impress Your Optometrists

 A corrective lens prescription looks similar to a bingo card.
 There will typically be a grid of boxes, with letters across the top and some letters and abbreviations on the side.
 Normally, there will be two rows of boxes, and your doctor will write a series of numbers in them.

-If your doctor uses electronic prescriptions, it’s a great idea to ask for a copy for your records.
+If your ophthalmologist uses electronic prescriptions, it’s a great idea to ask for a copy for your records.
 If you need to grab a pair of drugstore cheaters in a pinch, having your script can help you know which corrective lenses will work best.

 The TLA’s of Your Eye Rx